-DISCS – these maintain their health (hydration & nutrition) from pressure, stretch, strain, torsion.
+These maintain their health (hydration and nutrition) from pressure, stretch, strain, torsion.
 All movements that are encouraged in yoga.
 So the more we do them the stronger and healthier our discs become, given we don’t have any underlying problems.
 Absence of the ability to perform these movements means when we bend down and reach for a sock we ‘pull’ or strain our back – we simply aren’t use to stretching that far or demanding that much of our body.
-And dehydrated discs, from lack of movement & nourishment are even less resilient to load and more susceptible to injury, plus when they take a knock they are going to have a tougher job recovering.
+And dehydrated discs, from lack of movement and nourishment are even less resilient to load and more susceptible to injury, plus when they take a knock they are going to have a tougher job recovering.

-POSTURAL STRAIN – those of us who have sedentary jobs (lets just say you work at a desk 9-5?
+Those of us who have sedentary jobs (lets just say you work at a desk 9am – 5pm?
 And terrifyingly that might be a short day) and don’t regularly stretch out, move or mobilise our bodies allow imbalances and compensations to develop.
 These might lead to compression on sensitive tissues, nerve impingement, discomfort and pain.

-The spinal extensors – these hold our spine upright, without them we would be compressing our discs, pinching nerves and wobbling all over the show.
+These hold our spine upright, without them we would be compressing our discs, pinching nerves and wobbling all over the show.
 But what do you think happens when we sit forwards as a computer?
 They are on stretch all day.
 Imagine you take an elastic band, hold it stretched out for 8 hours and notice if it bounces back.
-It probably would after the first stretch, but the second time maybe not so much, the third time less so and by the fourth time you start to see that it can no longer retain the shape or strength it was designed to have & hold.
+It probably would after the first stretch, but the second time maybe not so much, the third time less so and by the fourth time you start to see that it can no longer retain the shape or strength it was designed to have and hold.
 In the same way your extensors loose their ability to support the spine.
-So if you can’t change the nature of your job, maybe you find a way to strengthen your spinal extensors… yoga.
+So if you can’t change the nature of your job, maybe you find a way to strengthen your spinal extensors…yoga.

-The Glute muscles – these stabilise your hips and lower back but a lot of us sit on them all day, giving them permission to turn off and not work.
+These stabilise your hips and lower back but a lot of us sit on them all day, giving them permission to turn off and not work.
 If we allow them to stay ‘turned off’ they become weak and lazy, so we need to strengthen them and remind them of their job.
-Look out for a well sequenced strong yoga class and it will quite literally ‘have your back’
+Look out for a well sequenced strong yoga class and it will quite literally ‘have your back’.